elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 Questions to ponder:
-- What is the highest VLAN number : 2^12 = 4090
+- What is the highest VLAN number : 2^12 = 4090 (12 bits in ethernet frame)
 - What is the max vlan per VTP domain
 - What is VxLan?
 - What is SDN (Software defined networking)